singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

 - Mongoose ODM for MongoDB database
 - Joi library for data validation
 - bcrypt for cryptography
+- Gmail API and nodemailer to send emails
 - dotenv

 ## How does this APIs works ?, you can test it using PostMan !!